SanghamitraML/machine-learning-1/projects/capstone/capstone_proposal_template.md

 I am proposing to use the scores of the contestants of the Kaggle competition as the benchmark result.
 There is no openly available benchmark model to compare against.

 ### Evaluation Metrics
 On preliminany analysis,  the data available appears to be an Imbalanced Dataset, hence we cannot simply use Accuracy as a metric for evaluating the performance of the model.
-There are some metrics that work well with imbalanced datasets, of which we will use the below-mentioned metrics -
+There are some metrics that work well , of which we will use the below mentioned metrics -

-1. ROC-AUC Score: This metric is insensitive to class imbalance.
+1. ROC-AUC Score -  This metric is insensitive to class imbalance.
 It works by ranking the probabilities of prediction of the positive class label and calculating the Area under the ROC Curve which is plotted between True Positive Rates and False Positive Rates for each threshold value.
-2. Recall Score: It is the ratio of the True Positives predicted by the model and the total number of Actual Positives.
+2. Recall Score - It is the ratio of the True Positives predicted by the model and the total number of Actual Positives.
 It is also known as True Positive Rate.
-3. Precision Score: It is the ratio of True Positives and the Total Positives predicted by the model.
+3. Precision Score - It is the ratio of True Positives and the Total Positives predicted by the model.
-4. Confusion Matrix: The confusion matrix helps us to visualize the mistakes made by the model on each of the classes, be it positive or negative.
+4. Confusion Matrix - The confusion matrix helps us to visualize the mistakes made by the model on each of the classes, be it positive or negative.
 Hence, it tells us about misclassifications for both classes.

 ### Project Design